Summary

 Miné Okubo, Clothing styles at camp, Central Utah Relocation Project, Topaz, Utah, 1942-1944, Japanese American National Museum, Los Angeles, CA, USA.

-The inmates continually battled the weather – extreme heat and cold, blustery sand and dust storms, and constant rain, that during the summer brought brutal mosquitos.
+Okubo and other forcibly displaced Japanese-Americans continually battled the weather–extreme heat and cold, blustery sand and dust storms, and constant rain ensued by brutal mosquitos in the summertime.
 Cattle, chickens, and hogs were brought in, and people planted gardens that everyone helped out with, though the climate and soil made it hard for the produce to thrive.

 Miné Okubo, Meeting to discuss military recruitment, Central Utah Relocation Center, Topaz, Utah, 1942-1944, Japanese American National Museum, Los Angeles, CA, USA.

-Rules began to relax slightly and passes were allowed for inmates for work or to go shopping for basic necessities.
-Eventually, the complicated relocation reversal process began.
+Rules began to relax slightly and passes were distributed for inmates for work or shop for basic necessities.
+Eventually, this gave rise to a complicated relocation reversal process.
 People returned to their previous lives or got new jobs or, like Okubo’s brother, joined the military.

 Citizen 13660